7 min read

 Comfortable workload.

 Stretch.
 32B-class models at Q3 with CPU offload (~12 tok/s).
-Better off picking a smaller model at higher quant.
+Honestly you're better off picking a smaller model at a higher quant.

 Tier 6: 32 GB MacBook Pro M Pro / Max, or 16 GB VRAM PC (RTX 4080, 5080)